 It seemed like a sure thing: an alliance between the auto industry’s most dynamic and respected salesman and one of the 20th century’s most visionary industrialists.
 It was a partnership that promised to transform America’s wartime production might into a new automotive colossus, but by the time the end came, less than 10 years later, it had become a cautionary tale of the perils of challenging Detroit on its own ground.
 This week, we present part one of our history of the Kaiser-Frazer Corporation, including the company’s foundation and the 1947–1950 Kaiser and Frazer cars.

 THE LAST GIANT: HENRY J. KAISER

-When industrialist Henry J. Kaiser died in August 1967, a former competitor told Time magazine that Kaiser was successful because he had no sense of his own limitations.
-Certainly, Kaiser never suffered from a shortage of confidence or ambition.
+Whatever else one might say about the late industrialist Henry J. Kaiser, he could never have been accused of lacking confidence, drive, or ambition.
 Born in a farmhouse in upstate New York in 1882, he dropped out of school at the age of 13.
 By the end of his life, he had built what could without exaggeration be called an industrial empire, encompassing more than 100 different companies spanning the manufacturing, construction, steel, and aluminum industries.

 Kaiser was extremely successful, thanks to both his exceptional organizational abilities and his penchant for lateral thinking.
 Faced with a steel shortage, he started his own foundry and later established Kaiser Aluminum as an alternative source of material.
 Kaiser, always fond of corny aphorisms, loved to say that trouble was just opportunity in overalls and work boots.